Digital nomads are looking to the Caribbean, and beyond, for the perfect work from the beach opportunity.

 The Republic of Estonia was one of the first nations to introduce a digital nomad visa due to the pandemic.
 Hailed as one of the world’s most technologically advanced nations, Estonia had all the makings to establish a popular visa for remote workers.
 Not only does it have one of the best internet connections globally, reaching into even the most rural areas, it also has more start-ups than Silicon Valley per capita.
 In fact, the popular calling and messaging service Skype was created in Estonia, exemplifying the country’s innovative nature, particularly when it comes to tech solutions.
 The nation is so digitally advanced that citizens can do most things online, including vote.

-Last August, the nation launched its digital nomad visa allowing individuals to work in Estonia for up to a year at a time.
+The nation launched its digital nomad visa allowing individuals to work in Estonia for up to a year at a time.
 The principal requirements are that you either (1) have an active employment contract with a company registered outside of Estonia, (2) conduct business through your own company registered abroad, or (3) work as a freelancer for clients mostly outside of Estonia.

 Estonia also has an e-Residency programme, which over 70,000 people have taken advantage of.
 The e-residency provides the holder which a unique digital ID card embedded with a chip that allows usage of Estonia’s public and private sector services, and gives the ability to sign documents remotely and encrypt files.
 The e-residency, which doesn’t require holders to live in the nation, has gained the attention of big names like Japan’s ex-Prime Minister Shinzo Abe.